phalcon/documentation/docs/assets.md

 **type**

-can be `css`, `js` or something else, depending on whether you want to extend the functionality of the component.
+can be `css`, `js`, or something else, depending on whether you want to extend the functionality of the component.

 **path**